 However, in emergency situations, applicants may ask for the Compassionate Allowances classification (CAL).
 This is meant only for dire cases where it’s clear the person meets the SSA’s definition of disability.
-We’re talking severe brain injuries or terminal diagnoses where time is of the essence.
-In these extenuating circumstances, requesting a CAL designation may help expedite processing.
+We’re talking severe brain injuries or terminal diseases where time is of the essence.
+In these circumstances, requesting a CAL designation may help speed up processing.

 Otherwise, the average case processing time in Virginia right now is about 393 days, which is less than that 418-day national average.
 Still, that can seem like an eternity when you really need assistance!
 Also, if you’re denied upon first application, filing an appeal is the next step.
-Currently, there is an 11 month wait time for adjudication for Virginia disability hearings in one of five offices.
+Currently, there is an 11 month wait time for Virginia SSD hearings in one of five offices.

 In other words, it’s going to take a while for you to see any payments, even if you’re successful.
 And that is yet another reason to consider retaining counsel when applying for disability.
 Studies show applicants with representation are three-times more likely to settle their cases earlier and with a more positive outcome.

 How Do I Apply for Virginia Disability Benefits?